vikaskulkarni/skuManager/README.md

 Client (skuManager/client)
     components

-        This contains the reusable components like header, footer, table, search.
+        This contains the reusable components like header, footer, table.
 These are standalone components that can be used by any pages by passing required props.

     containers